Design Goals

 Liquidity Sharing Across DEXs

-A key feature of Monoli’s orderbook design is liquidity unification.
+A key feature of Monoli’s orderbook design is liquidity unification.- Multiple DEX frontends can list the same market

 - All orders for that market contribute to the same underlying orderbook